Annex B: High Line Speed Inspection System (HLIS) - Beef

 7.3.1 Food safety (FS) Defects

 The following defects have a zero tolerance.
 For those defects that may be questionable as to origin and are < 3.0 mm in their greatest dimension please refer to section 7. - Finished Product Standards for Carcasses for Additional Criteria.

 - identifiable ingested material

 All food safety defects that are observed while examining a sample set shall be sanitarily removed before the sample set is released.
-All findings shall be recorded on form HLIS 003 - Finished Product Standards - Carcasses with Food Safety (FS) Defects.
-Refer to Appendix C - Decision Tree for Finished Product Standards - Carcasses with Food Safety (FS) Defects.
+All findings shall be recorded on form HLIS 003 or an equivalent in-house form.
+Refer to Appendix C - Decision Tree for Finished Product Standards - Carcasses with Food Safety I (FS I) Defects.